saideep-arikontham/Patient-notes-clustering/README.md

 ## Conclusion

+- Since we already know that there are only 10 different patients, we can conclude that the clustering is very good.
+Each of these clusters point to a different patient.
+Since the clusters are separated, we can say that these patients, their problems and experiences are mutually exclusive.
+However, if we have all unique patients, then clusters formed might indicate different problems that they are facing (each medical condition having a cluster).
+That case would not be mutually exclusive and requires a lot more processing and modelling before identifying clusters and their meanings.
-We can get the cluster center words from K-Means and then check against the keywords from each patient case.
+- In this case, we can get the cluster center words from K-Means and then check against the keywords from each patient case.
 However, since the DTM is sparse, UMAP and T-SNE are throwing an error indicating the same.
 More filtering on TFIDF to reduce the number of features might solve this issue in the future.